logo

 Tax

-Investing in PPF accounts for maximum Rs 1.5 Lakh per annum provides tax deduction under Section 80C of the Income Tax Act, 1961.
-PPF also enjoys benefits of tax exemption.
-Investment of NPS for maximum Rs 1.5 Lakh per annum provides tax deduction under Section 80C of the Income Tax Act, 1961.
+Investing in PPF accounts for a maximum of Rs 1.5 Lakh per annum provides tax deduction under Section 80C of the Income Tax Act, 1961.
+PPF also enjoys the benefits of tax exemption.
+Investment of NPS for a maximum Rs 1.5 Lakh per annum provides tax deduction under Section 80C of the Income Tax Act, 1961.
 The returns from the scheme are also exempted from taxes.
-NPS also enjoys additional tax deduction under Section 80 CCD (1B).
+NPS also enjoys additional tax deductions under Section 80 CCD (1B).
 Post maturity, the withdrawal amount as well as the returns earned are also exempted from taxes.

 Liquidity

 One can also avail loan against the balance in the PPF account.
-Loan can also be availed against PPF account from third year to the end of sixth year and the maximum amount that can be availed is 25% of the balance in PPF account.
+Loan can also be availed against the PPF account from the third year to the end of sixth year and the maximum amount that can be availed is 25% of the balance in the PPF account.

 Objective